Indonesia skyline

 Diverse economic make-up:

-In addition to mining, Indonesia's agricultural sector is also large, accounting for about 12% of GDP in 2022 and a much larger share of the workforce.
+In addition to mining, Indonesia's agricultural sector is also large, accounting for around 12% of GDP in 2023 and a much larger share of the workforce.
 Indonesia also has a growing industrial base, which, in addition to commodity processing, includes textiles and chemicals.
 The services sector is a large contributor to Indonesia's economy but is still a notably smaller share of GDP than in developed nations, reflecting Indonesia's status as an emerging economy.

 Challenges: